ARS-toscana/ConcePTIONAlgorithmPregnancies/README.md

 - stream **EUROCAT**: records of the EUROCAT table
 - stream **CONCEPTSETS**: diagnostic codes from the EVENTS or procedure codes from the PROCEDURES or codes from the MEDICAL_RECORDS file referring to an end or an ongoing pregnancy
-- stream **ITEMSETS**: variables from ordinary healthcare that are only populated when a woman is pregnant The resulting sets of pregnancies of a same person are then compared with each other, to identify which pregnancies are in fact the same, recorded oin multiple occasions.
+- stream **ITEMSETS**: variables from ordinary healthcare that are only populated when a woman is pregnant The resulting sets of pregnancies of a same person are then compared with each other, to identify which pregnancies are in fact the same, recorded in multiple occasions.

-#### Predictive model
-In data sources that have very high-quality data banks with information on the start of pregnancy (e.g. birth registry), a predictive model was estimated that predicts the start date of pregnancy record wise, and a new start date of pregnancy was imputed using a weighted average of the prediction across records of the pregnancy.
+**Predictive model**: In data sources that have very high-quality data banks with information on the start of pregnancy (e.g. birth registry), a predictive model was estimated that predicts the start date of pregnancy record wise, and a new start date of pregnancy was imputed using a weighted average of the prediction across records of the pregnancy.

 Finally, all records belonging to the same pregnancy will be reconciled.
 The dataset D3_pregnancy_reconciled will be generated, where the unit of observation is no longer the record but the pregnancy.